 HELLO!
 My name is CanDoo and I am one of WKU's Therapy Dogs.

-I am a four year old English cream Golden Retriever.
+I am a seven year old English cream Golden Retriever.
 As a Therapy Dog, I have a friendly and patient temperament which allows me to visit people, particularly military, and children.
 Whenever you see me on campus, I will remain on the leash and under control, so even if I may scare you due to my size, I LOVE being petted; so don't be afraid.
 Learn about the other benefits I provide by following this link.

 I participated in Vets on the Hill on February 22 and 23